 I am many things not all of them good but, amongst them, I am a budding author.
 Granted I haven't published anything yet as I'm currently most of the way through the first draft of what I hope will my debut novel.

-I suppose it goes without saying (though I will anyway) that my novel is going to be the fabled world-wide best seller that will not only release me from my dull and dreary nine to five but gain me the recognition and status that will, of course, lead to the fabled Hollywood blockbuster contract.
+I suppose it goes without saying (though I will anyway) that my novel is going to be the fabled worldwide best seller that will not only release me from my dull and dreary nine to five but gain me the recognition and status that will, of course, lead to the fabled Hollywood blockbuster contract.
 Or maybe not!
-In all likelihood I will sink into obscurity, a barely known failure in the vaunted world of writing.
+In all likelihood, I will sink into obscurity, a barely known failure in the vaunted world of writing.
 One can dream and after all, what point is there in aiming low?

 For many years I have written short stories, usually related to TV series, films or gaming concepts, fan fiction I suppose and I have been involved in a collaborative story-telling venture; a Babylon 5/Star Trek crossover but when one of our main contributors left it foundered.

 It was in the same vein that my story started; an online framework for the writing of stories that anyone could submit to and to which I would act as both contributor and editor.
-I know there is a degree of snobbish aversion to fan fiction but, if we're brutally honest, it is possible to write it well and the only real difference between fan fiction and original fiction is that the "original" author has taken one step more, building the background as well as story.
+I know there is a degree of snobbish aversion to fan fiction but, if we're brutally honest, it is possible to write it well and the only real difference between fan fiction and original fiction is that the "original" author has taken one step more, building the background as well as a story.
 So it seemed natural for me to aim for a new collaborative venture but, as I got deeper into the background material, I found myself getting side-tracked by specifics and it became more difficult to maintain the overarching neutrality I felt was required to act in an editorial capacity.
 I found I was starting to care, care deeply, about the story and ideas for characters I envisaged within my framework.
 I found myself wanting to tell the story myself and wanting to do so all the time.

 Though I was already playing with the idea of writing the final push was a writing competition hosted by WH Smith and TV celebrities, Richard and Judy.
 This became the focus for both of us and we both entered neither of us progressing to the next round although looking at the subject matter by the list of finalists it wasn't hard to see why both my science fiction and his detective novels weren't ever going to progress.
 Nevertheless, in the three months between submission and finding out that we weren't being progressed, we continued on.
-My friend finished the first full rewrite of his novel taking on board some of the criticisms I had made after I had read his first draft and he, in turn, has acted as primary reviewer of my writing.
-Suffice to say, nine months since submitting to the competition, my book, the first of what's shaping up to be a duology, is now twenty one chapters, eighteen chapters complete and the remaining four largely so, a grand total of one hundred and twenty six thousand words.
+My friend finished the first full rewrite of his novel taking onboard some of the criticisms I had made after I had read his first draft and he, in turn, has acted as primary reviewer of my writing.
+Suffice to say, nine months since submitting to the competition, my book, the first of what's shaping up to be a duology, is now twenty-one chapters, eighteen chapters complete and the remaining four largely so, a grand total of one hundred and twenty-six thousand words.

 So now I'm an aspiring author which is nice and it is my hope that I will complete the first draft in the next month and a half.
-My intention with this site is to promote my own work (well obviously) and to document my experience in the vague hope that someone else will benefit probably by not making the mistakes I have.
+My intention with this blog is to promote my own work (well obviously) and to document my experience in the vague hope that someone else will benefit probably by not making the mistakes I have.
 I am also considering putting a discussion forum up and perhaps a wiki to document aspects of the universe I have created.

 Before I finish I suppose I should say a word or two about me, in case anyone reading this should decide to return for one of my irregular postings.